Celebrating womanhood by uniting women from diverse backgrounds, race and sexuality to raise the spirit and inspire the soul through music and song.

-In Australia she has sung with the Melbourne Chorale, conducted by Jonathan Grieves-Smith and in the Wesley Uniting Church Ensemble, conducted by Geoff Urquhart.
+In Australia she has sung with the Melbourne Chorale and in the Wesley Uniting Church Ensemble, conducted by Geoff Urquhart.

 In 2007 Ursula won second prize in the Bendigo Vocal Championships and was awarded the VCA Frames Queen Encouragement Award.
 In 2008 she received the Sleath Rotary Scholarship Minor Prize and also The Alice McDonald Scholarship.

 She has been the Musical Director of LOW REZ Male Pop Choir since July 2009 and for The Decibelles since March 2015.

 Accompanist - Joshua James Webb

 Joshua James Webb, originally from Western Australia, attained his Bachelor of Music at WAAPA (2014).

 He was musical director for several independent theatre companies including Spring Awakening (2015) and Sweeney Todd (2016) with Fresh Bred Productions and he was a deputy keyboardist for The Lion King (Disney Theatrical Productions) and Cats (The Really Useful Group) at Crown Theatre.
 Joshua was Head of Music at the Principal Academy of Dance and Performing Arts from 2014 to 2016.